 This is likely what comes to mind when you imagine a towed trailer.
-While these can vary in size, most can be towed by a standard SUV or truck.
+While these can vary in size, most can be towed by a standard SUV, van, car, or truck with a bumper and frame hitch.
 Conventional travel trailers are designed for those who plan to spend a lot of time in campgrounds and need plenty of space for living with the convenience of always having an SUV or truck to get around cities.
-These campers run anywhere from $8,000 to $95,000.
+These campers typically run anywhere from $8,000 to $65,000.

 - More affordable that fifth-wheel trailers